 - work with experienced staff

 - learn job-specific skills

-- get time for training or study during their working week (at least 20% of their normal working hours)
+- get time for training or study during their working week (at least 6 hours per week of their normal working hours)

 The minimum hours of employment for an apprentice should be at least 30 hours per week.
 By exception, where the individual’s circumstances or the particular nature of employment in a given sector makes this impossible, then an absolute minimum of 16 hours must be met.
 In such cases the duration of the apprenticeship should be extended.